 IP TAKE: Macy’s makes substantial and widespread contributions in the area of arts and culture; theater is a substantial part of this grantmaking.
-Some of this happens through the foundation for national theater programming, but much more of it occurs through the corporation for local theater organizations—and this is a very good thing, because only the latter that has an open application process.
+Some of this happens through the foundation for national theater programming, but much more of it occurs through the corporation for local theater organizations.

 PROFILE: Macy’s Inc., including Bloomingdales department stores, is a significant funder in the world of corporate philanthropy, both through a formal foundation (the Macy’s Foundation) and through the company itself (a program called My Macy's District Grants).
 Macy’s seeks to “help create stronger, healthier places for [their] customers and associates to work and live.”
 Both the foundation and the corporation have the same five areas of philanthropic focus: Arts and culture, education, the environment, HIV/AIDS and “women’s issues” (with primary focus on women’s health and domestic violence).

 Theater grant seekers should not ignore Macy’s other funding priorities as arts initiatives that intersect with additional funding areas can only be value-added.